Connect

 Thanks for sharing that.
 So, maybe next you can tell us a bit more about your business?

 The Sow Family Foundation is a one-stop, community-centered organization dedicated to restoring dignity, rebuilding hope, and creating real pathways out of poverty for children, families, and vulnerable communities.
-Based in Austin, Texas and serving both locally and globally, we specialize in addressing the core challenges that families face today: homelessness, food insecurity, mental wellness, education, and access to basic human needs.
+Headquartered in Austin, Texas and serving both locally and globally, we specialize in addressing the core challenges that families face today: homelessness, food insecurity, mental wellness, education, and access to basic human needs.

 We are not a nonprofit that focuses on just one issue, we are a multi-service solution, designed to meet families where they are and walk with them until their situation changes.